1.1. Stress during certain brain development phases particularly harmful¶

 Exposure to early childhood stress

-- Activates the stress response systems and alters their molecular organization, which changes their sensitivity in terms of response and reaction
+- Activates the stress response systems and changes their molecular organization, which alters their sensitivity to response and reaction

 - Influences myelination, neural morphology, neurogenesis and synaptogenesis